jamescmartinez/dotfiles/README.md

    echo /opt/homebrew/bin/fish | sudo tee -a /etc/shells
    chsh -s /opt/homebrew/bin/fish
    ```
+1. Restart so the default shell change takes effect
 1. Install [Fisher](https://github.com/jorgebucaran/fisher) and run `fisher update` to install plugins from `~/.config/fish/fish_plugins`
    - If `fisher update` does not install the plugins, it's probably because fisher replaced the symlink with a new `fish_plugins` file upon installation.
 Quick fix: run a `git reset` on `~/dotfiles` and run `fisher update` again.
 1. Continue installing other apps